 The minimum acceptable clear space is equal to the height of the "U" in the interlocking CU icon as it appears in the campus logo.

-The campus logo is a registered trademark and cannot be altered in any way.
-Always use the University Communications approved official artwork and observe logo standards for color, clear space, and minimum size to maintain consistency and retain the integrity of the CU Anschutz identity.
-Do not attempt to "design" your own official logo using these guidelines.
+The campus logo is a registered trademark and cannot be altered.
+Always use official artwork and observe standards for color, clear space and minimum size.
+Do not: